FabianGrosze/QSim/readme.md

 # QSim 14

 ## 14.09
+### 14.09.31
+* Better descriptions for Dreissena in Gerris "Strangoptionen"

 ### 14.09.30
 * Bug fix and some refactoring of organic_carbon.f90: preventing negative concentrations of refractory C (Cref)